Making the decision to go ahead and take out a life insurance policy is a huge step in the right direction. 👣

-This really means exactly what it says on the tin – your insurer will pay out no matter when you die and your policy covers you for your whole life.
+Whole of life cover does exactly what it says on the tin – your insurer will pay out your death benefit no matter when you die and your policy covers you for your whole life.

-✔️ No need to renew as it lasts your entire life ✔️ Can be linked with various investments ✔️ Guaranteed security for your loved ones
+✔️ No need to renew as it lasts your whole life ✔️ Can be linked with various investments ✔️ Guaranteed security for your loved ones

 Term Life Insurance

-Cons ❌ Term eventually ends and you may need to take out another policy with higher monthly premiums ❌ Capital is not accumulated, so, you won’t be able to take out money from your policy ❌ More uncertain later in life
+❌ Term eventually ends and you may need to take out another policy with higher monthly premiums ❌ Capital is not accumulated, so you won’t be able to take out money from your policy ❌ Could be seen as more uncertain later in life

-At Bequest, we currently offer term life insurance policies, with two options - level term and decreasing term insurance. ✌️
+At Bequest, we currently offer Term life insurance policies, with two options - level term and decreasing term cover. ✌️

 - The amount paid to your loved ones remains the same throughout your policy.
 This can help you to ensure your loved ones would be able to maintain their standard of life even after you’re gone.

 - The payout decreases as time goes on.
 These kinds of policies are often used to cover the balance of a mortgage repayment.
 As the total mortgage amount outstanding decreases over time, so would your payout.
 The amount by which it goes down is the equivalent to an annual interest rate of 8%.